scheott/scheott/README.md

 # Otto Schenk

-I'm a Data Science Student at the University of Minnesota Twin Cities.
-The projects I put on this profile were made with the intent to learn more about software development and Data Science.
-I have a huge interest in each of the projects I make, thank you for taking a look!
+Hi there!
+I'm Otto, a passionate Data Science student at the University of Minnesota.
+Dive into my repositories to see how I harness the power of data, or reach out to collaborate on innovative projects!

 ---